 • Use a hand mixer (or stand mixer) to beat the ingredients together for 2 minutes.

-• Add the three eggs and vanilla into the cream cheese, and beat the mixture on low speed *just* until the eggs have been fully incorporated.
+• Add both eggs and the vanilla into the cream cheese, and beat the mixture on low speed *just* until the eggs have been fully incorporated.

 • Add in the heavy cream and lemon juice, and again beat on low speed just until the mixture is cohesive.